 The following is an overview of some of the areas I specialize in.
 Please feel free to contact me for more information, to answer questions or to book a session.

 With anxiety, you might experience uncomfortable sensations in the stomach, chest or throat.
 Perhaps you have difficultly focusing, concentrating, eating or sleeping.
 You might be engaged in constant worry about the future, or caught in reliving the past, or just plain worried about everything.
 You may even experience intense levels of panic or find yourself caught up in re-living traumatic memories.
-But please be assured, there is hope; learn more about anxiety and how ChangeWork Strategies can help.
+But please be assured, there is hope; learn more about anxiety.

 As far as I’m concerned “panic” is the mother of all anxiety ‘disorders’.
 It seems to come out of the blue, full blown and devastatingly scary and intense.
 It may feel as if you’re having a heart attack or going crazy.
 You might experience palpitations, trembling, dizziness, chills or fear of dying.
 Panic comes on fast and can quickly begin to control your life, making your world smaller and smaller.
-Again, there is relief and hope; learn more about panic and how ChangeWork Strategies can help.
+Again, there is relief and hope; learn more about panic.

 Many people who experience panic also suffer with agoraphobia, which is essentially a fear about having a panic attack and not being able to escape.
 If this is you, you may have noticed that this fear begins to control your life in a way that severely restricts your interactions with people, activities, and recreational pursuits.
 Many experience a sense of dread with the very idea of being outside the home alone, crossing a bridge, driving, standing in a line, or being in a crowd.
 If you find yourself avoiding life, be assured there are hope and a chance to live freely again.